FridljDa/FridljDa.github.io/content/post/writing-technical-content/index.md

 ### Example

-In the [Final_report#Example](Final_report#Example "wikilink") we have trinucleotide mutation of a single sample.
+In the [Final_report#Example](Final_report#Example ) we have trinucleotide mutation of a single sample.
 When we have multiple samples, we expect that the observed trinucleotide mutations in a sample show clear trends and are more similar within a sample than in another sample.

 ### Graphical Model of Hierarchical Dirichlet Process

-We extend the graphical model from [Final_report#Graphical Model of Dirichlet Process ](Final_report#Graphical Model of Dirichlet Process  "wikilink") to include hierarchies:
+We extend the graphical model from [Final_report#Graphical Model of Dirichlet Process ](Final_report#Graphical Model of Dirichlet Process  ) to include hierarchies:

 <figure>
 <img
 src="media/7ed449672108468c8b92b5be803a1b3bf01459e5.png"
-title="wikilink" alt="500" />
+ alt="500" />
-<figcaption aria-hidden="true">500</figcaption>

 </figure>

 ### Generating model of Hierarchical Dirichlet Process